HeardLibrary/digital-scholarship/script/r/nlsaah/index.md

 The third item is that we'd like to have two new variables to use in future analyses: a calculation of the *body mass index* (BMI) and a new index called "maternal closeness" that has a value of 1 if the five maternal closeness indications all have values of 1, and a value of 0 if they are a number other than 1.
 Missing values should continue to be missing values.

-The template assignment is [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/wrangle-nls.R).
-Answers are [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/wrangle-nls-answers.R).
+The template without code is [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/wrangle-nls.R) if you want to try to code it yourself.
+The completed script is [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/wrangle-nls-answers.R).

 ----
 Revised 2020-02-18